The best way to understand your options is by calling for a FREE, in-depth consultation!

 As soon as your case is filed, the Bankruptcy Court issues what is called an automatic stay.
 The automatic stay forbids your creditors from contacting you or taking any further action against you to attempt to collect a debt.
 The federal courts impose strict penalties on creditors for willful violation of the automatic stay.

 Absolutely not!
-North Carolina and Florida law set up exemptions that will protect your assets from creditors.
-We will determine if you can keep everything you own under NC or FL law before you file for bankruptcy protection.
+North Carolina law sets up exemptions that will protect your assets from creditors.
+We will determine if you can keep everything you own under NC law before you file for bankruptcy protection.
 Most of our clients who are eligible for Chapter 7 bankruptcy are able to keep everything they own while completely wiping out their unsecured debt.
 If you cannot protect everything in a Chapter 7, you will still have the option to file for Chapter 13 bankruptcy to protect all of your assets.

 This is completely false.
 One of the main purposes of filing a bankruptcy is for people to protect their assets, like their home, from their creditors.
 If you are current on your payments, you can protect your home’s equity from creditors and keep your home in a bankruptcy.
-At a minimum, North Carolina individuals can protect $35,000 worth of equity in their primary residence or $70,000 for married couples – this protected equity amount is unlimited for Florida individuals and couples.
+At a minimum, North Carolina individuals can protect $35,000 worth of equity in their primary residence or $70,000 for married couples.
 If you are behind on your mortgage payments, there are options under Chapter 13 bankruptcy to catch up on your payments and keep your home, even if it has gone into foreclosure.

 No, you can absolutely file individually!
 Whether you should or not depends on who is legally liable on the debts that you have.
 If you have individual debts, then filing individually may make the most sense for your family.
 If you have joint debts with your spouse, it may not be a good idea to file an individual bankruptcy.
 If only one joint debtor on a joint debt files bankruptcy, the other joint debtor who did not file bankruptcy is still liable for the debt.
 One nice feature of bankruptcy is that if you both do have to file, a couple who is legally married can file a joint case for no additional cost.
 That’s like getting two bankruptcies for the price of one!